Carrooi/Node-DependencyInjection/README.md

 };
 ```

+## Autowiring DI

+Autowiring DI container is also possible.
+Only thing you need to do, is set argument with name "di" into your method or
+constructor.
+This also means that you can not register new service with name "di".

 ## Inject methods

 If your services using multiple inheritance and you want to inject some other services but it's parent need some different